 5 Features of Google Docs you Are Probably Missing Out On While just about EVERYBODY’S using Google Docs these days, there may be some important features you’re missing out on, so if you’re having GDocs FOMO (Fear Of Missing Out), read on...
 Suggesting ModeThis relatively new feature allows you to highlight a mistake in a document, type a suggestion on top, then lets other document editors choose whether or not to accept your suggestion.
 Writing teachers and peer editors: Don’t miss this feature!
 To use Suggesting mode 1: Turn on Suggesting mode by clicking the pen in the top right corner and selecting Suggesting.
 2: Highlight the text you want to make a suggestion about,

 Graphic Organizers Prepared by Tracey Hall & Nicole Strangman Please visit the AIM Center home page.
 Introduction One way to help make a curriculum more supportive of students and teachers is to incorporate graphic organizers.
 Graphic organizers come in many varieties and have been widely researched for their effectiveness in improving learning outcomes for various students.
 3D Graffiti Creator - Make 3D graffiti texts, effects, logos, names, letters and banners online It's the most versatile and customizable 3D graffiti editor online.
 By using this free graffiti text generator, you can design cool 3D graffiti letters, names and banners with the best graffiti fonts available.
 When using this free graffiti text editor to design an online graffiti writing or word art, you can choose among many cool graffiti styles to produce high quality graffiti logos with your name, message, slogan, or any graffiti words or letters you need to your header, title, cover, page, blog, site, app, game, software interface, party, event, Facebook, Twitter, social image, wallpaper, graphic design, image composition or whatever you want.
 Using a so configurable online graffiti text editor can be a little tricky.
 If you are a new user, spend some moments reading the tips below.

 21 Things Every 21st Century Teacher Should Do This Year The Past mixing with the Future #selfie A new school year always brings about new ideas and hopeful ambition for teachers.
 However, it’s almost 2015.
 Gone are the days when we can use the excuse that “we don’t do technology”.
 Part of being a teacher in the 21st century is being creative in integrating academics and learning into student’s digital lives.
 With access to content being ubiquitous and instant in student’s out of school lives, we can either reject their world for our more traditional one, or embrace it.
-Article - Organizing Your Vocabulary Notebook Many students, when they encounter a new word, tend to write it down in their notebook, together with a translation in their native language.
-They think that by doing so, they have “learned” the word.
-Not that simple!
-You can only say you have “learned” a word when you:
+Educational Technology and Mobile Learning: 9 Effective Questions to Help Students Develop A Growth Mindset November 1, 2014 When it comes to high quality education blog posts.
+Dr Jackie Gerstein is one of my favourite authors.
+I always find her articles very insightful and full of new ideas and thoughts to learn from.

 The 8 Best Free Word Cloud Creation Tools For Teachers Word clouds are fun ways to get students thinking creatively about any topic.
 The problem is that it’s sometimes difficult to find the one that best meets your needs.
 Lucky for you, we’ve taken the dirty work out of it and compiled the 8 best free word cloud creation educational tools for teachers.
 Utilize these free educational technology tools to get your students’ minds immersed in any new topic.
 Editor's note: We have originally written and published this article in November 2013.
 Thanks to your useful suggestions and our own following of the latest developments in the fast paced field of technology, we have updated this piece in November 2015 in the hope that you will keep finding it useful.

 10 Great Flashcard Making Tools for Educators 1- FauxFlash FauxFlash is a great online application that takes the hassle out of flash cards and lets you easily get right to studying.
 2- Flashcard DB FlashcardDB is another cool web tool that allows users to make , study and share flashcards online.
 3- FunnelBrain A Step By Step Guide on How to Locate and Add Add-ons to Your Google Drive October 12, 2014 It seems from the emails we keep receiving from some of our readers here that they still did not grasp the concept of add-ons that Google released a few months ago.
 In a nutshell, add-ons are third party tools created to add capabilities to your documents and spreadsheets.The majority of these add-ons are created by independent developers not affiliated with Google.
 Since the release of this new feature that supports third party extensions in Google Drive, the add-ons store is now teeming with all kinds of applications to use on your documents and spreadsheets.
 These tools cover a wide variety of services and enable users to perform some enhanced functionalities on their documents and spreadsheets.

+Webtools: No Registration Needed for Students Welcome to my list of webtools that don’t require student registration.
+This started off as a simple curation for myself and has ballooned into something that I never thought would get this big.
+And it is still growing.
 4 Important Google Docs' Features for Student Researchers October 14, 2014 Google Drive is absolutely one of the best cloud tools out there.
 Its potential for education is evidently huge and that is why I have been writing a lot on it.
 Today I want to share with you (more particularly with student researchers) few of the useful tips on how to make use of some hidden features in Google Doc .
 1-Research The research tool allows you to do research simultaneously as you are writing or editing your document.